svelte-society/sveltesociety.dev-legacy/README.md

 - **Note** To highlight something noteworthy
 - **ReadMore** Use this to wrap extra reading material related to the recipe

-**⚠️ Be aware that markdown inside of these components will not be processed, so when putting for instance a link inside use normal HTML markup to do so. ⚠️**
+**⚠️ Be aware that markdown inside of these components will not be processed.
+So, for instance when placing a link inside use normal HTML markup to do so. ⚠️**

 ### Example usage